Massimo100/docs/content/github/site-policy/github-privacy-statement.md

 ### How GitHub secures your information

-GitHub takes all measures reasonably necessary to protect User Personal Information from unauthorized access, alteration, or destruction; maintain data accuracy; and help ensure the appropriate use of User Personal Information.
+GitHub takes all measures reasonably necessary to protect User Personal Information from unauthorized access, alteration, or destruction; maintain data accuracy; and help ensure the appropriate use IIof User Personal Information.

 GitHub enforces a written security information program.
 Our program:
 - aligns with industry recognized frameworks;